jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 <img src="https://thecozyapron.com/wp-content/uploads/2021/01/chicken-stew_thecozyapron_1.jpg" alt="Chicken Stew" title="Image Source: https://thecozyapron.com/chicken-stew/" width = "30%" align="right" style="padding-right: 35px;">

 I have encountered this design more times than I care to remember.
 I’ve seen Controllers where everything was in one huge multi-hundred line method.
 The REST code, business logic, database and other dependencies were mixed together like the ingredients in a stew.
-The ingredients were so intermingled, it became difficult to distinguish which parts did what.
+The ingredients were so intermingled, that it became difficult to distinguish which parts did what.

 # Ports and Adapters
 When we play the _game_ with only your Business Logic and its Dependencies, we end up with working code, but not necessarily flexible code. **Can we play this _game_ better?**